Initial Registration for New Students

 Students registering for an academic term must register for not more than 22 credits in the semester system and not more than 9 credits for the summer session.

-Students who wish to register for courses on an S/U basis instead of those stipulated in their program of study must be done within the first two weeks of an academic term or within the first week of a summer session and send a request to the Office of the Registrar.
-Consent must be given by both the Academic Advisor and Course Coordinator.
+Students desiring to enroll in courses under the ‘S/U’ grading system rather than those prescribed in their program of study should do so within the initial two weeks of an academic term or the initial week of a summer session.
+They must submit a request to the Office of the Registrar and obtain approval from both their Academic Advisor and Course Coordinator.

 Registration as a Visitor

-Students may register for a course as a visitor (V) to increase their knowledge outside of their study plan.
-This must be done within the first two weeks of an academic term or within the first week of a summer session and send a request to the Office of the Registrar.
-Consent must be given by both the Academic Advisor and Course Coordinator.
+Students have the option to register for a course as a visitor (V) to expand their knowledge beyond their established study plan.
+This should be completed during the initial two weeks of an academic term or within the initial week of a summer session.
+To do so, students need to submit a request to the Office of the Registrar, with the approval of both their Academic Advisor and the Course Coordinator being mandatory.

 Course registration Approval